Development of Accessible Peptidic Tool Compounds To Study the Phosphatase PTP1B in Intact Cells.

 Rios, P., Nunes-Xavier, C.E., Tabernero, L., Köhn, M. & Pulido, R.

-Significance: The dual-specificity phosphatases (DUSPs) constitute a heterogeneous group of cysteine-based protein tyrosine phosphatases (PTPs), whose members exert a pivotal role in cell physiology by dephosphorylation of phosphoserine, phosphothreonine, and phosphotyrosine residues from proteins, as well as other non-proteinaceous substrates.
-Recent Advances: A picture is emerging in which a selected group of DUSP enzymes display overexpression or hyperactivity associated with human disease, especially human cancer, making feasible targeted-therapy approaches based on their inhibition.
-A panoply of molecular and functional studies on DUSPs have been performed in the last years, and drug-discovery efforts are ongoing to develop specific and efficient DUSP enzyme inhibitors.
-This review summarizes the current status on inhibitory compounds targeting DUSPs that belong to the MKP-, small-size atypical-, and PRL-subfamilies, whose inhibition could be beneficial for prevention or mitigation of human disease.
+Abstract Significance: The dual-specificity phosphatases (DUSPs) constitute a heterogeneous group of cysteine-based protein tyrosine phosphatases, whose members exert a pivotal role in cell physiology by dephosphorylation of phosphoserine, phosphothreonine, and phosphotyrosine residues from proteins, as well as other non-proteinaceous substrates.
+Recent Advances: A picture is emerging in which a selected group of DUSP enzymes display overexpression or hyperactivity that is associated with human disease, especially human cancer, making feasible targeted therapy approaches based on their inhibition.
+A panoply of molecular and functional studies on DUSPs have been performed in the previous years, and drug-discovery efforts are ongoing to develop specific and efficient DUSP enzyme inhibitors.
+This review summarizes the current status on inhibitory compounds targeting DUSPs that belong to the MAP kinase phosphatases-, small-sized atypical-, and phosphatases of regenerating liver subfamilies, whose inhibition could be beneficial for the prevention or mitigation of human disease.
 Critical Issues: Achieving specificity, potency, and bioavailability are the major challenges in the discovery of DUSP inhibitors for the clinics.
-Clinical validation of compounds or alternative inhibitory strategies of DUSP inhibition have yet to come.
+Clinical validation of compounds or alternative inhibitory strategies of DUSP inhibition has yet to come.
 Future Directions: Further work is required to understand the dual role of many DUSPs in human cancer, their function-structure properties, and to identify their physiologic substrates.
 This will help in the implementation of therapies based on DUSPs inhibition.
+Antioxid.
+Redox Signal.
+00: 000-000.

 Chemical activators of protein phosphatase-1 induce calcium release inside intact cells.